UK lawmakers pass motion saying China committing genocide

 The U.S. government and the parliaments of Belgium, the Netherlands and Canada have accused Beijing of genocide, although Canadian Prime Minister Justin Trudeau has been reluctant to use the term.

 More than 1 million people have been confined to camps in Xinjiang, according to foreign governments and researchers.
-Authorities there are accused of imposing forced labor, birth controls and torture.
+Authorities there are accused of imposing forced labor, systematic forced birth control and torture in mass internment camps.

 The Chinese government has strongly rejected complaints of abuses and says the camps are for job training to support economic development and combat Islamic radicalism.
 The government is pressing foreign clothing and shoe brands to reverse decisions to stop using cotton from Xinjiang due to reports of possible forced labor there.